quacksouls/bitburner/doc/guide/misc.md

 ## Path to a server

-Browsing through the section [Faction progression](faction.md) and you see that various factions require you to install a backdoor on their respective servers.
-You do not yet have access to the
+Browsing through the chapter [_Faction progression_](faction.md) and you see that various factions require you to install a backdoor on their respective servers.
+You do not yet have access to the [Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md), meaning that you must manually connect to a target server to install a backdoor.
-[Singularity API](https://github.com/bitburner-official/bitburner-src/blob/dev/markdown/bitburner.singularity.md),
-meaning that you must manually connect to a target server to install a backdoor.
 If you have the program `AutoLink.exe`, you can use it together with the command